Transform your EDI Processes with B2B Integration in the Cloud

 For each individual channel, users can build automatic notifications that will send an email to a specified address upon the arrival of a new message.
 Notified users can be different if the message is successfully processed or an error is generated.
 Notification can also be sent to another channel for further processing.

-Avoiding rework thanks to the catalogue
+Avoiding rework thanks to the catalogue and connectors

 Gateway parameters, message formats, transformation and validation rules are created during the channel building process.
 Each of these items can be re-used in the building of a subsequent channel.
 This is organized via what we call the catalogue, the place where all new items are listed.